cristiangoncas/GreenhouseApp/README.md

 - Alarm system: periodically fetch logs and notify the user if values are out of range.
 - Generate graphs for temperature, humidity, and light hours, with visual indicators of key events (heater/fan on/off).

+!!
+Disclaimer !!
+The code for this simple app is overengineered as I used this app for an architectur course I am taking ([this course](https://devexpert.io/architect-coders/)).